vinnyroca/CodeandMediaArt/docs/02_variables.md

 <figure> <img src = "../assets/images/code_02_variable_01.png"width = "400px"><figcaption>Simplified drawing of variables in memory</figcaption></figure>

-## Making our Own Variable
+## Making our Own Variables

-<div id="10"></div>

-Let's work towards this example: our circle moves across our canvas and we can click to reset it's position to the start.

-Click the canvas to reset our Circle!

 ### Steps to Making a Variable

 - Stating `let`
 - Name of variable
 - Initialize variable
+- Use the variable

+---

 ### let